sagivantebi/Cloud_Simulator-Python/README.txt

-To run the code first run server.py with args, than run clients with there args.
+To run the code first run server.py with args, than run client.py with there args.
 Server: Argument: 	Port number (for example 12345).
 Client: Arguments: 	IP - the server ip.
 			Port - the server port.